OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 The Prebid.js solution should offer the following:
 * Addition of a PAF userId submodule to Prebid.js
+* Addition of a PAF RTD submodule to Prebid.js
 * Expose PAF Data, Permissions, and Seed to adapters
 * Collect PAF signatures for the purpose of audit log construction